 The Oceanside Task Force on Homelessness is hosting the fourth annual Project Connect Health Fair on Oct.
 12 at the Parksville Community & Conference Centre from 12 p.m. to 3 p.m.
 This event coincides with Homelessness Action Week in B.C.

 A number of services providers will be present at the event, including Island Crisis Care Society, Forward House Community Society, Society of Organized Services (SOS), Canadian Mental Health Association, The Career Centre, Mental Health & Substance Use and Ministry of Social Development, among many others.

-The event will offer free haircuts, hearing exams, foot care, public health testing, information on programs, healthy food, hygiene items, portraits and many other valuable services, all donated from service providers and the community.
-A veterinarian will also be on hand for those who have pets providing pet food, flea care, vaccinations and food.
-The Parksville Community Centre has also sponsored the event, making it possible for it to be free for attendees.
+The event will offer free hair cuts, hearing exams, foot care, public health testing, portraits and many other valuable services.
+A veterinarian will also be on hand for those who have pets.
+Donations from service providers and community members will provide give-away items including food, pet food, and hygiene items.